grahamegrieve/ClinicArrivals/documentation/Settings.md

 * **Video Conferencing Manager**: The style of the video conferencing supported (at present only OpenVidu is supported, which is what is used if nothing is specified)
 * **Video Service Password** The password for the control API of the video service for OpenVidu

-You get the last value from the system administrator for https://video.healthintersections.com.au
+You get the video service password from the system administrator for video.healthintersections.com.au - email admin@healthintersections.com.au (see below)

 ## PMS (Practice Management System)

 * **Profile Name**: / **License Key**: Needed for Best Practice sites.
 * **Use Sample Server**: .... to do....

-The values for  Profile Name: / License Key can be obtained from ... someone who knows (?not sure yet).
+The values for  Profile Name: / License Key can be obtained from the system administrator for video.healthintersections.com.au - email admin@healthintersections.com.au (see below)

 ## Engine